 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Many of Indiana's electric utilities - including the state's 5 large, investor-owned utilities - are offering 5 core energy efficiency programs under the Energizing Indiana initiative.
+Indiana's five investor-owned electric utilities are offering five core energy efficiency programs under the Energizing Indiana initiative.
 Energizing Indiana - a statewide collaborative including the Indiana Office of Utility Consumer Counselor (OUCC), other consumer organizations, and utilities - was launched on January 2, 2012.
 Program participation is voluntary and there are no charges to sign up.
+However, by law, the initiative will conclude at the end of 2014.

 In an order issued on December 9, 2009, the Indiana Utility Regulatory Commission (IURC) concluded a five-year investigation of DSM programs throughout the state, their overall effectiveness, and ways to possibly improve them.
 Since then, the OUCC and other stakeholders have worked aggressively with the state's electric utilities to implement a consistent approach to energy efficiency.